Ocean Observing in the NE Pacific

 A representative suite of natural phenomena occurring in the Northeast Pacific Ocean are found throughout the world's oceans and seafloors.

-The University of Washington is leading the design, development, and construction of the NSF Ocean Observatories Initiative's Regional Scale Nodes, the first U.S. regional cabled ocean observatory.
-This novel cabled ocean observatory will be launched with nearly 900 kilometers of cable across the Juan de Fuca tectonic plate, running from a shore station in Pacific City, Oregon, out to the Juan de Fuca Ridge and south along the Cascadia subduction zone to Hydrate Ridge.
-Nodes densely populated with instruments and full water column moorings will be installed at study sites at Hydrate Ridge, Axial Volcano, and to shallow coastal sites west of Newport Oregon.
-High bandwidth data and video imagery will be transmitted in real-time via the Internet and will be accessible to users around the world, to scientists, educators, students, and decision-makers.
+The University of Washington is lead the design, construction, and installation of the NSF Ocean Observatories Initiative's Cabled Array, the first U.S. plate scale cabled ocean observatory.
+This novel cabled ocean observatory includes 900 kilometers of cable that stretches across the Juan de Fuca tectonic plate, running from a shore station in Pacific City, Oregon, out to the Juan de Fuca Ridge and south along the Cascadia subduction zone to Hydrate Ridge.
+Eighteen nodes densely populated with instruments and full water column moorings are installed at study sites at Hydrate Ridge, Axial Volcano, and at shallow coastal sites west of Newport Oregon.
+High bandwidth data and video imagery is now being transmitted from >100 instruments in real-time via the Internet and are accessible to users around the world, to scientists, educators, students, and decision-makers.
 The system is designed for a 25-year lifetime.

 The network is designed to be expandable and the vision remains to create an observatory that, when complemented by NEPTUNE Canada, will encompass an entire tectonic plate and all the natural phenomena that occur there, whether below the seafloor, on the seafloor, in the ocean, or at the air-sea interface.